Kevin Gameiro: Atlético Madrid

 On 30 July 2016, Atlético Madrid reached an agreement with Sevilla for the transfer of Gameiro on a four-year contract for a reported €32 million rising to €40 million with add-ons.

 On 18 February 2017, Gameiro scored the fastest La Liga hat-trick in over 22 years, coming on a substitute in the 62nd minute in the match against Sporting de Gijón in a 4–1 victory.

 Valencia

-On 12 August 2018, Valencia CF reached an agreement with Atlético Madrid to sign Kevin Gameiro for €16 million.
+On 12 August 2018, Valencia reached an agreement with Atlético Madrid to sign Kevin Gameiro for €16 million.

 Return to Strasbourg

 On 18 July 2021, Strasbourg announced the signing of Gameiro on a two-year deal bringing him back to his childhood club.

 Retirement

 On 16 March 2025, after being without a club since July 2024, Gameiro announced his retirement.